FernandoToigo/red-spree-rmk/README.md

 ### Frame

-In this project a frame is defined as:
+For this specific game the frame is defined as:

 ```csharp
     public void FixedUpdate()